Core and Non-Core Vaccinations

 Feline calicivirus - feline calicivirus causes oral disease and different upper respiratory infections in cats.
 Calicivirus is a highly contagious disease that is spread from one cat to another through the saliva of an infected cat and discharge from the nose and eyes.
 An infected cat can sneeze and spread these viral particles throughout the air.

 Non-core vaccines for kittens and cats include:

 - Feline infectious peritonitis (FIP)

 - Chlamydophila felis

 Here at New Hope Animal Hospital, we offer the highest quality care for your pet.
 We provide wellness exams, vaccinations, dental care, and a variety of other veterinary services.
 We understand the importance of having a veterinarian you can trust.
-Contact us today to keep your pet in the best health.
+Contact us today at (919) 490-2000 to keep your pet in the best health.